 The Group has taken different actions to manage the abovementioned acute physical risks.
 For example, the Group maintains comprehensive insurance coverage on assets that are prone to damage by extreme weather conditions.
 In addition, the Group has developed the practice of communicating the arrangements under bad weather conditions to employees in advance.
 Employees are notified of the schedule of release and also reminded to keep all the papers and documents at a safe place as to minimise any damages caused therefrom.
+Business Continuity and Disaster Recovery Plan has also been formulated to ensure uninterrupted business operations in the face of extreme weather conditions.
 The potential financial impacts can be minimised with adequate preparations for extreme weather events.